ousia/iRaccoonShow/README.md

 Just in case you wonder and before further reading: I cannot code.
 My background isn’t technical and I have never learned programming.
 Sorry, but I must confess it’s too complex for a simple mind such as mine :smirk:.

-What I have done here is could be considered trial–and–error writing.
+What I have done here could be considered trial–and–error writing.
 It works for me, but it is full of glitches.
 I’m aware of the limits of iRacconShow, but I cannot overcome them.

 <!--- ## Motivation